-From different teams and times, the best Stevenage goalkeepers all have the same thing in common – being bloody good between the sticks.
-You see, any genuine hopes of stopping a ball going into our goal rest on having a decent number one.
-You could try and keep a clean sheet just with the four men stood 18 yards out.
+From different teams and times, the best Stevenage goalkeepers all have one thing to unite them – being bloody good between the sticks.
+You see, all genuine hopes of stopping a ball going into our goal come down to having a decent number one.
+Try keeping the sheet clean just with the four men stood 18 yards out.
+It might work.
 But they can’t use their hands.
 And having that ability does tend to come in handy from time to time.
-No pun intended.

 Over the years, we’ve had our fair share of decent shot-stoppers at Stevenage FC.
-Dannie Bulman, Ritchie Hanlon… yeah, we’ve had some real cats between the sticks.
+There was Dannie Bulman and Ritchie Hanlon to name two; yeah, some real cats between the sticks.
 In all seriousness, however, there are some stand-out stoppers to celebrate over the years.
-And that’s what we aim to do in this 10 Of The Best, we’ve decided to celebrate those fellas who often stand alone in battle.
-When they’re good, you can’t fail to notice; when they make a howler, well, you can’t fail to notice.
+And that’s what we aim to do in this 10 Of The Best.
+If they’re good, you can’t fail to notice.
+When they make a howler, well, you can’t fail to notice.
 But we’re not here for the latter…

 Here are 10 Stevenage goalkeepers who we remember for the things they did so, so well.